 Most places in downtown San Diego can be reached on foot; the city is relatively flat with good sidewalks.
 However, visitors not inclined to walk can also use the convenient trolley.
 A Hop On Hop Off Trolley ticket is ideal for short term travelers who want to use the trolley to get to top attractions.

-During our trips to the city, we have stayed in many different locations in an array of San Diego hotels.
-For your Weekend in San Diego Itinerary, we recommend staying in a central location that is close to all of the attractions.
+During our trips to the city, we have stayed in many different locations in an array of San Diego hotels and Airbnb’s.
+For your Weekend in San Diego Itinerary, we recommend choosing accommodations in a central location that is close to all of the attractions.

 Ramada by Wyndham Gaslamp – $